Do you have a hard time staying organized at home?

 Consider donating or giving away to friends and family.

-Goodwill and Salvation Army may also be able to pick up your items right from your front door so make sure to look into those services and if it’s available for your location right on their websites.
+Goodwill and Salvation Army may also be able to pick up your items right from your front door so be sure to look into those services and if it’s available for your location right on their websites.

 And lastly, don’t forget to recycle whatever you can.
 Old shoe boxes, glass vases, empty bottles/containers are a few things you can keep in mind to recycle.